 - Helps children develop strong fine motor, cognitive, and visual perception skills, while promoting hand-eye coordination

 This is a toy that has been around for years!
 My sister gave us one of these My Pal Scout/Violet when my oldest was a baby.
-It was one that all 3 of her kids used when they were younger.
+It was one that all three of her kids used when they were younger.
 Then our kids’ grandpa sent our daughter one for her birthday last year.

 They all love singing and dancing along with their puppy pal!
-It’s great for the youngest of kids and even fun as they get older!

-- •Teach Scout your child’s name and favorite things for personalized learning across more than 15 activities
+- Teach Scout your child’s name and favorite things for personalized learning across more than 15 activities

 - 40+ learning songs, melodies and lullabies